 If a person is not successfully treated with a less costly drug, then a physician may prescribe a more expensive treatment option.
 In effect, step therapy means physicians prescribe a series of medications before a patient can receive authorization for an expensive drug option.

-Drug Utilization Review
+7. Drug Utilization Review

-Drug utilization review is a process where PBMs evaluate the prescribing, dispensing and use of prescription drugs.
+Drug utilization review is a process where PBMs evaluate the prescribing, dispensing, and use of prescription drugs.
 PBMs collect information from their pharmacy networks and analyze prescription histories.

 The purpose of these reviews is to protect patients during the prescribing process.
 Drug utilization reviews are meant to make prescription drug use safer and uncover potential dangers to patients.

-PBMs can identify a drug’s effectiveness and safety concerns such as harmful drug interactions.
+During these reviews, PBMs can identify a drug’s effectiveness and safety concerns such as harmful drug interactions.
 Such information may be shared with physicians and/or patients.